aurorascharff/rsc-workshop/README.md

-# React Server Components and React 19 in thr Next.js App Router
+# React Server Components and React 19 in the Next.js App Router

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).